-As we edge towards life post-pandemic, HR and business leaders alike are evaluating the skills needed to move from fight or flight mode to recovery; to finally begin rebuilding their organisations after an enormously disruptive year.
-But a recent report by the Australian HR Institute (AHRI) revealed that only half of HR practitioners believe their workforce is ready for 2021, and even fewer believe it has the skills identified as critical for future success.
+As we get used to life post-pandemic, HR and business leaders alike are evaluating the skills needed to move from fight or flight mode to recovery; to finally begin rebuilding their organisations after an enormously disruptive period.
+But a recent report by the Australian HR Institute (AHRI) revealed that only half of HR practitioners believe their workforce is ready for the future, and even fewer believe it has the skills identified as critical for future success.
 This view appears to be shared by both leaders and the general workforce, with a PwC report revealing that 78% of CEOs view the availability of key skills as a threat to their business growth, and only 23% of workers reporting that learning and upskilling is happening in their workplace.

 The findings of this report highlight the need for mass workforce upskilling; now more than ever, leaders will rely on talent to help them restore their organisations to their former glory, or to branch out into previously untapped markets.
 The rapidly evolving technological landscape further increases this need for new skills: according to the World Economic Forum’s Future of Jobs Report, 50% of all employees will need reskilling by 2025, as adoption of technology increases.

 It’s clear, therefore, that the pre-pandemic complacency around skillsets, capabilities and tactics simply won’t cut it in this new work landscape.
 And while research clearly shows that HR is aware of this skills demand, it mustn’t be forgotten that HR leaders, too, are not exempt from the need to upskill.
 While COVID-19 was certainly HR’s moment to shine – with the AHRI report indicating perceived HR influence on the exec team rose by 14.9% during the crisis – over half of HR professionals feel their HR team lacks the post-pandemic skills required for recovery.
 This suggests there is certainly room for improvement.